IPK-BIT/scorpion-client/docs/getting-started.md

 ## Simple Example

-This guide helps you set up an automatic KPI submission to Scorpion using Matomo and Dimensions.
+This guide helps you set up an automatic KPI submission to Scorpion using Matomo.
 You can use this guide as a starting point and adapt it to your setup.
 After this tutorial, you will have a project structure similar to this:

 ```console